 - and the administrator of their estate.

-To help determine whether or not you can take legal action, contact a knowledgeable wrongful death lawyer right away.
+To help determine whether or not you can take legal action, contact a knowledgeable wrongful death lawyer in Des Moines right away.

 How Do I File a Wrongful Death Claim?